realprogrammersusevim/cli-tools/README.md

 export PATH=$PATH:"/path/to/the/script/dir/"
 ```

-If you help with a tool just run it with a `-h` flag
+If you need help with a tool just run it with a `-h` flag

 - `ascii` is a Python script to convert a unicode text file to plain ASCII.
   Especially useful for those annoying little unicode quotation marks that look